Nolan Gorman Player Props: Cardinals vs. Marlins

 Nolan Gorman At The Plate

-- He has scored in 26 games this year (34.2%), including multiple runs in five games.
+- He has scored in 27 of 77 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.